jvde-github/AIS-catcher/README.md

 ## Why Your Contribution Matters

 The evolution of AIS-Catcher into a comprehensive tool depends on community participation.
-By sharing AIS data with aiscatcher.org, you join a collective endeavor that enriches the AIS-Catcher ecosystem.
+By sharing AIS data with aiscatcher.org, you join a collective endeavor that enriches the AIS-catcher ecosystem.
 This collaboration not only advances the project but also cultivates a more intricate and informative network for all users.

 ## How to Participate

-Joining is straightforward: simply append -X to your command line.
-This action anonymously contributes your station's raw AIS data (akin when you send to MarineTraffic et al.) to our community hub, activating a "Community Feed" in your station's web viewer.
+Joining is straightforward: simply append '-X' to your command line.
+This action anonymously contributes your station's raw AIS data (same as what you send to MarineTraffic et al.) to our community hub, activating a "Community Feed" in your station's web viewer.
 See below for a glimpse into how it integrates with your local dashboard:
 <p align="center">
 <img src="https://github.com/jvde-github/AIS-catcher/assets/52420030/58a9f701-afbb-42f4-9751-6f2be8fd1b6f.png" width="30%"/>
 </p>
+No account or persoanl data is required.

 ## We Value Your Ideas